paolavasquez98/market-narrator/README.md

 An agentic RAG application for exploring historical stock market behavior.
 Ask questions like *"How did Apple perform in 2022?"* or *"Compare Microsoft and Nvidia over the last five years"* and get answers grounded in real historical price data, not the LLM's memory.

-> Built for the [DataTalks.Club LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) capstone project.
-The full stack (ingestion, retrieval, agent, API, UI, monitoring) runs end-to-end via `docker compose up`.
-The one thing still pending at submission time is re-running the LLM-as-judge and failure-case evaluation scripts after a Groq daily token quota reset — both resume automatically from where they stopped, nothing is re-done.
-See [`docs/PROJECT_PLAN.md`](docs/PROJECT_PLAN.md) section 9 for the full status.

 ## What this is

 Raw daily price data isn't itself a knowledge base — it's a table of numbers.
 This project turns [`yfinance`](https://github.com/ranaroussi/yfinance) historical price data into a retrievable knowledge base two ways: